CarlosAMolina/contacts/api/python/README.md

 You can make queries:

 - Using Bruno.
 See [this folder](bruno/).
-- Using the web browser, open [this url](http://127.0.0.1:5000/graphql).
+- Using the web browser, open the URL <http://127.0.0.1:5000/graphql>.

 You have examples queries in the [Bruno folder](bruno/) and in the [test file](tests/unit/test_gql_schema.py).

 You can run the app using docker, see the [makefile](makefile) commands.
+The URL is still the specified above.

 ## Alembic